bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 * Using HTTP PUSH_PROMISE frames.
 This attack is prevented by disabling PUSH_PROMISE at the proxy ({{proxy}}).
 * By also acting as a client and sending requests designed to replace the Access Description in the cache before it expires:
   - By sending GET requests with a "Cache-Control: no-cache" or similar directive.
-This is prevented by the response's "Cache-Control: public, immutable" directives, which are verified by the client ({{client}}).
+This is prevented by the response's "Cache-Control: public, immutable" directives, which are verified by the client ({{client}}), and by the proxy's obligation to to respect these directives strictly ({{proxy}}).
   - By filling the cache with new entries, causing its previous Access Description to be evicted.  {{proxy}} describes some possible mitigations.

 A malicious target could attempt to link different requests for the Access Description, in order to link the Oblivious HTTP requests that follow shortly after.
 This is prevented by fully isolating each request ({{client}}), and by disabling EDNS Client Subnet ({{proxy}}).